Payscape/Payscape-Gateway-CakePHP-Plugin/readme.md

 * See Payscape Direct Post API Documentation for complete notes on variables here http://payscape.com/developers/direct-post-api.php

-* See the Payscape Gateway CakePHP Developers Suite for examples of each of the methods.
+* See the Payscape Gateway CakePHP Developers Suite for working examples of each of the Payscape Gateway transactions.

 ## Documentation